 Price - Titanium and tungsten carbide are both very affordable alternatives to pricey precious metals and are fairly comparable in price.
 For both materials prices can vary based on style, manufacturer and quality of the material.

 Composition - Titanium is a metal that is slightly alloyed with other elements for use in jewelry, usually aluminum and vanadium (depending on the grade).
 The most commonly used grades for titanium jewelry (aircraft, extra-hard and commercial pure) are at least 85% pure titanium.
-Tungsten carbide is a compound made from the rare metal tungsten and an equal number of carbon atoms.
+Tungsten carbide is a compound made from the rare metal tungsten and mixed with either nickel or cobalt..